Assessment Rolls: publicly available property records

 You can use them to see who or what was at an address, and learn more about the property and residents.

-Every year, the Municipal Property Assessment Corporation (MPAC) determines property assessments for all properties in Ontario and delivers an assessment roll to municipalities and the Province of Ontario to support their calculation of property and education taxes.
-The assessed values (value of a property (lands and buildings) for taxation purposes) are used by municipalities to distribute taxes, not determine them.
+Every year, the Municipal Property Assessment Corporation (MPAC) determines property assessments for all properties in Ontario and delivers a printed, physical copy of the assessment roll to each municipality and the Province of Ontario, which use it to calculate property and education taxes.

 Assessment rolls must be available to the public for inspection